 How to Dig a Hole in the Desert

 Gently remove the plant from its pot, disturbing its roots as little as possible.
-Place the plant in the hole and refill it with the loosened native soil that you just dug up.
+Native plants particularly do not like to have their roots disturbed.
+Place the plant in the hole and for most plants, simply refill it with the loosened native soil that you just dug up.

 If you add mulch of any kind (organic or gravel), don’t let it touch your new plant.
 Leave about 3 inches of space between the mulch and your plant.

-The exception is cactus and other succulents.
+Then water thoroughly.
+The exceptions are succulents (i.e., cactus, agaves, aloes, yuccas, euphors, etc.).
 Wait a week or two after planting to water.

 How Often to Water New Plants

 It’s critical that new plants get enough water.
-Here’s a good rule of thumb for most plants.
+Here are watering guidelines for new native and desert-adapted plants.

 Your plant has already been through a big change.
 Suddenly exposing it to full sun is a surefire way to fry it.